 Visit with the giants as you follow the trails through the Mature Forest.
 Towering white oaks and tulip trees dwarf the younger understory.
 In the spring, keep an eye out for the ephemeral wildflowers blooming before the forest trees leaf out and block the sun.
 In the winter, listen for the calls of barred owls in the late afternoon or early evening.

-Indoor Exhibits are available only during our Visitor Hours, Wednesday through Sunday from 1pm to 6pm.- currently closed until Fall 2021
+Indoor Exhibits are available only during our Visitor Hours, Saturday and Sunday from 1pm to 6pm.- currently closed until Fall 2021

 A life size oak tree exhibit commands the center of the indoor space at Locust Grove Nature Center.
 Find the animals that live in and near the tree; push the buttons to learn what they sound like!
 Look for signs that show the importance of trees both dead and alive.

 We rotate our displays, children’s book library, toys and games, and interpretive activities every season.
-We also offer special exhibits during our Theme Weeks, which are generally the last week of every month.
+We also offer special exhibits during our Theme Months.
 Check our Facebook page for additional information about our upcoming Theme Months.
 While the Program Room remains closed we are creating outward facing window displays for you to learn about nature along with our theme month activities.
 These connect to self guided activities and hikes safely distanced outdoors.

-Our many outdoor exhibits and play areas can be enjoyed any day of the week from sunrise to sundown.
+Our many outdoor exhibits and trails can be enjoyed any day of the week from sunrise to sundown.

 The Betsy Dotson Memorial Garden was created at the bequest of her family to honor a remarkable member of our community.
 Betsy was a lawyer who lobbied actively and successfully for public institutions.
 She was also a gardener who delighted in all manner of interesting and unusual plants.
 She believed strongly in experiential education and established scholarships allowing college students to visit and work with members of Congress.
 Betsy appreciated the peacefulness of Locust Grove and valued the fact that it was accessible to urban dwellers.
 In establishing this shade garden, her family hopes that Betsy’ love of nature and education will be shared with park visitors.
 For more information, see the Memorial Garden Brochure and Betsy Dotson Garden – Why Native Plants?